Neuroinformatics-Research-Group/MIND-Freesurfer/README.md

 ## Python version required
 Python 3.11.13

-### Set up your python environment in your scratch directory from which you will launch the .sh scripts
+*How to set up your python environment in your scratch directory from which you will launch the .sh scripts*

 $ cd rds/hpc-work/run_mind